Definition

 - Used as an alternative when IgA-tTG is unavailable.

-Small Bowel Endoscopy and Biopsy:
+Small Bowel Endoscopy and Biopsy

 - Gold-standard diagnostic test.